 Unit Rate Calculator

-Use this calculator to find the unit rate.
-A rate is a ratio comparing 2 quantities of different kinds of units.
+A rate is a ratio comparing quantities of different items.
 A unit rate is a rate with 1 in the denominator.
-If a rate is given and the quantity in the denominator is not 1, unit rate is calculated by finding an equal ratio such that the denominator is 1.
-Stated differently, complete the division operation of the fraction or ratio.
+If you have a rate, such as price per some number of items, and the quantity in the denominator is not 1, you can calculate unit rate or price per unit by completing the division operation: numerator divided by denominator.

-- Ryan purchase 3 apples for $1.80.
-At this rate, what is the cost of one apple? (the unit cost)
+Ryan purchased 3 apples for $1.80.
+What is the unit price, or the cost of one apple?

-- Kyle can run 12 laps in 30 minutes.
-How many laps does he run per minute?
+Kylie can run 12 laps in 30 minutes.
+How many laps does she run per minute?